Demystifying remote Maximo debugging

 Many implementations of Maximo include a good bit of custom written Java code.
 When the code works, life is great and everyone is happy.
 However, as most of us know, that is not often the case, and then you are stuck searching log files for debug statements.

 Free yourself from those seemingly endless searches!
-This post shows you step by step just how easy it is to set up a remote debug environment using IBM WebSphere or BEA WebLogic.
+This post shows you step by step just how easy it is to set up a remote debug environment using IBM WebSphere.

 Learn how to step through code execution within an IDE (such as Eclipse) for code that is running on the server in real time, eliminating the need for coding or reading tedious Maximo log files.

-Note: This has been tested with WebSphere 6.x, WebLogic 8.4, Eclipse 3.x and IBM Maximo 6 or 7.
-While the general steps should work with other versions, only these versions have been tested.
+Note: This has been tested with WebSphere 8.5.x and 9.x, Eclipse 4.x and IBM Maximo 7 While the general steps should work with other versions, only these versions have been tested.

 Open a browser and navigate to the IBM WebSphere administrator console.